 Scholars have attempted to understand why occupations with a greater share of women pay less that those with a smaller proportion, even when they require the same level of education and skill. (…) A study (…), found that when women enter an occupation in large numbers, that job begins to pay less, even after controlling for a range of factors like skill, race, and geography.
 Their analysis found evidence of “devaluation”—that a higher proportion of women in an occupation leads to lower pay because of the discounting of work performed by women.
 (Original article here)

-Nothing new, and very recognisable to me, albeit in a different area, namely the realm of art and design and not so much regarding pay.
+Nothing new, and very recognisable to me, although in a different area, namely the area of art and design and not so much regarding pay.
 What struck me in this fragment is the notion of devaluation: the discounting of work performed by women.

 But then, one day, we got talking to some guys further up the corridor where the departments of Graphic Design, Furniture Design and Architecture were located.
 And that’s where we, the students from Textile Design, were properly put into our place as we were referred to as the girls who dabble, the tinkerers, the hobbyists.
 It was very clear that it was the common view of the other departments of art school and it resonated with a niggling belief I also had: that “feminine” subjects such as fashion, textile design, pattern design, were not the real stuff, they didn’t belong to serious design, but to a field that was amusing, pretty, frivolous, decorative.
 Just not real serious design.

 Now, as it happens, the whole “design and femininity” thing has become a pet subject of mine and it started to take shape in art school.
-I began to explore “feminine” taste and style in my work, making fun of it, taking it seriously, experimenting, and discovered I had real feel for it.
-And I also started to wonder why it is often reduced to a somewhat inferior place in design and why things feminine are so often seen as lower in status.
+I began to explore “feminine” taste and style in my work, play with it, taking it seriously, experimenting, and I discovered I had real feel for it.
+I also started to wonder why it is often reduced to a somewhat inferior place in design and why things feminine are so often seen as lower in status.
 Because I saw it then, and I see it now.
-There still is this deep-rooted belief in society, even if it’s subtle, that the masculine is worth more.
+There still is this deep-rooted belief in society, even if it’s subtle, that the masculine is more valuable.
 In money, in status, in work.
 I see many women often try to emulate the masculine style in their profession as it’s the norm and the only real example there is, especially when they work in male related professions, in the way they communicate, the way they present themselves, in the way they brand themselves.